funnut/Lisq/README.md

 > Source your startup file or restart terminal.

-You can check current settings by typing `settings`.
+To check current settings type `settings`.